charlyoleg/web_blabla/docs/notes_on_ovh_vps_deployment.rst

   pm2 startup # and follow the instructions

-  systemctl list-units --type service --all systemctl status pm2
+  systemctl list-units --type service --all | grep pm2 systemctl status pm2-bob ps aux | grep pm2
+  pm2 ls

 On your development laptop, you don't need to install pm2_ globally.
 If you want to practice it, just install it locally::